 monday.com is one of the best Trello alternatives you can use for your team.
 This task management software offers an online Work Operating System (Work OS) where you can create any tool to manage and organize your work activities–from project management to workload management.

-This intuitive but user-friendly planning solution helps teams of all sizes create custom workflows, adjust to shifting needs, create transparency, get insight into workloads, collaborate without hassle, and stop repetitive tasks and time-consuming manual work by allowing automations.
+This intuitive but user-friendly planning solution helps teams of all sizes create custom workflows, adjust to shifting needs, create transparency, get insight into workloads, collaborate without hassle, and stop repetitive tasks and time-consuming manual work by allowing automation.

 Moreover, monday.com offers native integrations and not-so-native app integrations with a wide range of tools like Slack, Dropbox, Outlook, and many more to take team conversations to the next level—all without any coding needed.